Privacy in education: Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974 was propelled by New York Senator James Buckley who promoted the importance of protection and privacy of educational records of students who attended primary and secondary schooling.
 As a federal legislation, FERPA grants students under the age of 18 and their parents the right to manage their educational records, which may include data about their academic performance, medical information, behavioral analysis, and more.
 Thus, when parents or guardians feel that their children's educational records have been exposed to the public in some way, they are able to file claims against the school district as a violation of FERPA.

 For students over the age of 18, particularly those enrolled in postsecondary education institutions, FERPA can be vague and unclear about the disclosure of educational records to parents.
 Since individuals aged 18 and over are recognized as adults by the law, FERPA separates students in postsecondary education and their parents in terms of access to educational records such as health and drug records.
 According to Baker, many controversial issues may arise.
 For example, Baker writes that "FERPA regulation 99.31(a)(8) allows disclosure to parents without the student's prior written authorization if the student is 'dependent' on the parents as defined by the Internal Revenue Code."
 However, there may be circumstances under which financially dependent students would not want their private records accessed by their parents.
 Additionally, FERPA authorizes the release to parents or guardians of information about recorded drug or alcohol use by students under the age of 21.
 If the underage and illegal drug or alcohol use resulted in legitimate concerns and disciplinary action, school administrators can notify and disclose details to parents without the students' permission.

+Protection of Pupil Rights Amendment (PPRA)

+PPRA applies to programs and activities of state education agencies that receive funding from the U.S. Department of Education.
+It pertains to surveys, evaluations, and analysis of students concerning one or more of the protected areas: